drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 # The `Endpoint` class

 As with Django's `ModelAdmin` class you can also define your own `Endpoint` class and register it with the router instead of registering a model.
-In simple terms, `Endpoint`'s are a wrapper around a DRF ViewSet and Serializer.
+In simple terms, `Endpoint`'s are a wrapper around a DRF's `ModelViewSet` and `ModelSerializer`.

 ```
 # my_app/endpoints.py